leostera/ng2/README.md

 $ git push
 ```

-Will get you a module you can install directly with a simple
+(Provviding your github repo exists) Will get you a module you can install directly with a simple

 ```
 component install <your-username>/<repo-name>
 ```

-in any other component.io project you have and since the repo is public, anyone can use it too!
+in any other `component` project you have and since the repo is public, anyone can use it too!
 Isn't that neat?

 Ok, proceeding. now that you have all this stuff, you can just build it doing